Britain's FTSE reaches two-week high as Taylor Wimpey surges

 LONDON, May 17 (Reuters) - Britain’s top equity index rose to a two-week high on Tuesday, with housebuilders helping the index higher after Taylor Wimpey announced a special dividend payout to lead gains in the sector.

-The blue-chip FTSE 100 index was up 0.3 percent at 6,167.77 points by the close, having hit its highest level since the start of May in early trade.
+The blue-chip FTSE 100 index was up 0.4 percent at 6,178.70 points at 1151 GMT, having hit its highest level since the start of May in early trade.

-Taylor Wimpey was among top gainers, rising 4.7 percent after the company promised investors a larger payout than previously expected, underpinned by strong demand for property in Britain.
+Taylor Wimpey was the top gainer, rising 4.8 percent after the company promised investors a larger payout than previously expected, underpinned by strong demand for property in Britain.

 “Taylor Wimpey is clearly confident in its prospects given its very positive upgrade to financial targets and its dividend,” said Laith Khalaf, senior analyst at Hargreaves Lansdown.